testing-library/native-testing-library-docs/docs/setup.md

 ## Setting up your project

-The `native-testing-library` API should work out of the box for most tests.
+The RNTL API should work out of the box for most tests.
 All of the snippets you'll find throughout the website work without any additional configuration assuming you use Jest and a moderately recent version of React Native.

-We strongly encourage you to use Jest with the `native-testing-library` preset.
-The `react-native` preset should also work, but you'll be getting the best experience when using our preset.
+We strongly encourage you to use Jest with the `@testing-library/react-native` preset.
+The `react-native` preset may also work, but you'll be getting the best experience when using our preset.
 There may be some additional mocks you need to provide to such as mocks for `react-native-gesture-handler` when using `react-navigation`.

 ## Cleanup